uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/index.rst

 creation, an object `tm` of table metadata is created and its content is deduced from the incoming data.

-Once a table object is created, the data inside it can be accessed by its own interface or with a help of a read-only accessor as shown on the diagram.
-The table can be used as an input in computations or as a parameter of some algorithm.
+Once a table object is created, it can be used as an input in computations or as a parameter of some algorithm.
+The data in the table can be accessed via its own interface or via read-only accessor as shown on the diagram.

 Details
 =======